SAP-archive/abnf-test-tool/README.md

 - `abnf-testcases.xml` to your testcases, and
 - `apg.jar` to your copy of Java APG 1.0 [https://github.com/ldthomas/apg-java](https://github.com/ldthomas/apg-java),

 you are ready to go.

+(Actually you only need to connect `apg.jar` to experiment with the example ABNF and testcases provided with this project.)

-The project uses a custom build step `CompileABNF` to generate the java class `src/grammar/GrammarUnderTest.java` from the linked file `abnf.txt` using Java APG.
+The project uses a custom build step `GenerateABNF` to generate the java class `src/grammar/GrammarUnderTest.java` from the linked file `abnf.txt` using Java APG.

-The included run configuration `Check` executes all testcases in the linked file `abnf-testcases.xml`.
+The run configuration `Check` executes all testcases in the linked file `abnf-testcases.xml`.

 That's all you need for the straight-forward case.

-## Multiple Testcase Files

-If you want to split your testcases into two files, point the linked file

-- `abnf-extension-testcases.xml`

-to your second testcase file and use the run configuration `Check2`.
-The rule coverage will be calculated using both testcase files.

-If you want to split your testcases further, it should be easy to extrapolate from here.

 ## Testcase File Structure